Cerebral Palsy Life Care Plan Record Keeping and Documents

-Keeping records and documentation helps with organization so that you can grab what you need at a moment’s notice.
-It also helps parents provide the important information to caregivers, information like a child’s medications or dietary needs.
+Keeping records and documentation helps with the organization so that you can grab what you need at a moment’s notice.
+It also helps parents provide critical information to caregivers, information like a child’s medications, or dietary needs.
 Record keeping allows a child’s medical team to make the best, most informed decisions about ongoing care and treatment.

 For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you are seeking a settlement for your child.
-The documents will also be necessary for making estate plans for the future, if care and guardianship ever needs to be transferred from the parents to someone else.
+The documents will also be necessary for making estate plans for the future if care and guardianship need to be transferred.

 About Medical Records

-For the care of someone with a chronic condition like cerebral palsy, it is crucial that you ask for records to be transferred any time you switch to a new medical caregiver.
+For the care of someone with a chronic condition like cerebral palsy, you must ask for records to be transferred any time you switch to a new medical caregiver.

-Keeping copies of your child’s medical records is important for her care, so that you can ensure all future medical caregivers know her history.
-These records are also important for making your legal case of medical malpractice.
-For this purpose, records related to the diagnosis of cerebral palsy and related to the cause of the cerebral palsy or the brain damage that caused it is essential.
+Keeping copies of your child’s medical records is essential for her care so that you can ensure all future medical caregivers know her history.
+These records are also crucial for making your legal case of medical malpractice.
+For this purpose, documents related to the diagnosis of cerebral palsy and related to the cause of the cerebral palsy or the brain damage that caused it is essential.

 Records to Keep in the Life Care Plan